michelesr/thesis/src/intro.md

 implemented tests without effort for the developers.

-Tests can run in the developers machines, but it is mostly important that they run also in a continuous integration environment.
-Once the code is pushed to a *SCM* (Source Code Management) system, a hook for automated tests has to be run (continuous integration), and if the tests pass, then the application can be automatically deployed (continuous delivery).
+Tests can run in the developers machines, but it is mostly important that they run also in a Continuous Integration environment.
+Once the code is pushed to a *SCM* (Source Code Management) system, a hook for automated tests has to be run (Continuous Integration), and if the tests pass, then the application can be automatically deployed (Continuous Delivery).
 If the tests don't pass, the deploy must abort and developers have to be warned about the critical situation.

 *Gasista Felice*, developed by the beFair team and released as *FLOSS* (Free